weiiiiiu/some-stars/README.md

 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.

-*   [synctv-org/synctv](https://github.com/synctv-org/synctv) - Synchronized viewing, theater, live streaming, video, long-distance relationship
+*   [synctv-org/synctv](https://github.com/synctv-org/synctv) - Synchronized viewing, theater, live streaming, video

 *   [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
 Your Notes, Your Way.